craftcms/docs/docs/getting-started-tutorial/more/graphql.md

 ## Twig examples as GraphQL queries

-Content can be fetched with GraphQL using the same parameters we’ve already used in Twig.
-Ultimately, Craft is still using [element queries](/4.x/element-queries.md) to decide how data should be loaded.
+Content can be fetched via GraphQL with the same parameters we’ve already used in Twig.
+Ultimately, Craft is still using [element queries](/5.x/development/element-queries.md) to decide what data should be loaded.

 Let’s retrace each step of the tutorial where we fetched content, seeing how the Twig example maps to a GraphQL query.